 Personal Development - Counseling Department

-The Counseling Department is happy to be offering several sections of PD-105 College Success and one section of PD-113 Strategies for Succeeding in College, online, for Summer 2014!
-Courses will run June 16 to July 24 (6 weeks).
+The Counseling Department is happy to be offering several sections of Personal Development, online and hybrid, for Summer 2015!
+Courses will run June 15 through July 23 (6 weeks).

 - are proven to improve students GPA and ability to succeed in college

 - are taught be a Counseling Faculty Member

 - are transferable to CSU/UC

 - will focus on self discovery, college study skills and transfer/degree planning